SRJPE/JPE-datasets/scripts/rst/yuba-river/yuba-river-rst-qc-checklist.md

 ### Identified issues with this dataset

+-   Fish screen diversion trap is only for some years.
+Maybe could be filtered out when standardizing the data.

 -   There is significant high temperature days (in the 60s) in the early 2000s.
 On the same day, different trap locations had temperature difference of up to 45 degrees.